vespa-engine/documentation/en/contributing.md

 ---
-# Copyright 2018 Yahoo Holdings.
+# Copyright Verizon Media.
 Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root.
 title: "Contributing to Vespa"
 ---
 Contributions to [Vespa](http://github.com/vespa-engine/vespa)